UPDATED: April 6, 2022

 - Checking your own score: You can check your credit score as frequently as you’d like without it making a dent in it.
 That’s because when you check your score through an existing lender, your bank, or a free online service, it’s considered a soft inquiry.
 Soft pulls on your report are not logged as there hasn’t been a request for new credit.

-- Rent payments: All three reporting bureaus will add rent payments to the credit report if they receive them.
+- Rent payments: All three reporting bureaus (Equifax, TransUnion and Experian) will add rent payments to the credit report if they receive them.
 But typically, this information is only sent if you use a rent-reporting service.
 If you’re not sure if you’ve signed up to participate in rent reporting, ask your landlord, as they’d likely be the ones to verify payments.

 How to Improve Your Credit Score

 Your credit score wasn’t built in a day, and sadly, it’s not going to drastically improve in a day either.
-While services like Experian boost can help you add utilities or other small bills to your score to quickly make an impact of a few points, most credit improvements will take months or years.
-You can increase the chances of your score going up by:
+While services like Experian Boost can help you add utilities or other small bills to your score to quickly make an impact of a few points, most credit improvements will take months or years.
+You can increase your credit score by:

 - Requesting a credit line increase: A quick way to lower your credit utilization ratio is by increasing your credit limit.
 If you’ve been with a lender for a few years and haven’t requested an increase, ask to see if they’ll up your limit.
 Even an increase of a few hundred dollars means your overall debt ratio will decrease.